Travelling to South America – Everything You Need to Know| 18 November, 2020

 A lot of travellers have also encountered sudden, over-night weather changes that goes from being sunny and unbearable to being unbearable in a whole different way.
 Tropical storms and outburst of rain may occur and it is important to have packed for everything.

 Speaking of packing – remember sun screen and sun protection in general.
 The South American sun can be harsh on the skin and the body if you aren’t accustomed to it.
-Therefore, remember sunblock, lip balm with sunscreen, hats and sunglasses.
+Therefore, remember sunblock, lip balm with sunscreen, hats and prescription sunglasses.
 Most of the time, you are going to be spending the day in clear, bright sunshine.
 As much as we as human beings love the sun, our bodies might not react the same way.
 Furthermore, remember to hydrate a lot.
 This means a lot of water and not just cold beer.

 Find Your Inner Salesman